Guide to Bodyweight Muscle Building:

-I’m psyched to see the new Wolverine movie.
+Hugh Jackman has played the Wolverine character 8 times (I think).
 There could not be anyone more perfect then Hugh Jackman to play Wolverine.
 The man captures the emotions, the prowess, and the physique of the classic comic book hero who is as complex as they come.

 Every magazine, and every website out there most likely has some version of the Wolverine workout to feed the hungry masses of wannabe-bodybuilders and fitness fanatics.
 I’d rather learn from the man and employ his training principles and ideas into my program.